kubernetes/website/content/en/docs/concepts/services-networking/service.md

 ### Type NodePort {#nodeport}

-If you set the `type` field to `NodePort`, the Kubernetes control plane allocateS a port from a range specified by `--service-node-port-range` flag (default: 30000-32767).
+If you set the `type` field to `NodePort`, the Kubernetes control plane allocates a port from a range specified by `--service-node-port-range` flag (default: 30000-32767).
 Each node proxies that port (the same port number on every Node) into your Service.
 Your Service reports the allocated port in its `.spec.ports[*].nodePort` field.